scrapinghub/exporters/docs/docs.rst

     make docs

-It will compile the docs with sphinx, open the compiled HTML docs in your browser and start watching for changes in the doc files (\*.rst) and recompiling the docs.
+You can then open the compiled HTML docs in your browser.
+You will need to compile whenever you make changes to the .rst files.

 3. Edit the doc files.